spencer484/Reading_Notes/README.md

 This is the reading notes for the Code Fellows 201

-1.Create a Reading Notes Repo
+1. Create a Reading Notes Repo

 2. HTML Text, CSS Introduction, and Basic JavaScript Instructions